ravi-kumar7/documentation/docs/bank-connect/rest-api.md

 version: v1 # version of API
 ---

-# BankConnect: Uploading using REST API
+# BankConnect: Fetching Enriched data using REST API
 BankConnect REST APIs can be used to fetch enriched data for an entity.
 This guide first lists some basic fields like [Progress](/bank-connect/rest-api.html#progress-field) and [Fraud](/bank-connect/rest-api.html#fraud-field), and then explores different enriched data APIs.

 You can also try these APIs on Postman.
 Check out [this](/bank-connect/#postman-collection) article for more details.